<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 For example, if you were a fitness influencer, you could do a 30-day diet challenge where you post your progress and how you're feeling on your Stories.

-Here's an example of a monthly challenge, a clean eating one:
+Here's an example of a clean eating monthly challenge:

 12. Tutorials and how-to's